14. Appendices

 - in [2]: right-click in the [User accounts] section to create a new user

-- in [3]: the user is named jpa and their password is jpa
+- in [3]: the user's name is jpa and its password is jpa

-- in [5]: the user [jpa] appears in the [User Accounts] window
+- in [5]: user [jpa] appears in the [User Accounts] window

-- in [2]: right-click on the [Schemas] window to create a new schema (designates a database)
+- in [2]: right-click on the [Schemata] window to create a new schema (designating a database)

 - in [4]: it appears in the [Schemata] window

-- in [6]: the objects in the [jpa] schema appear, including the tables.
-There aren’t any yet.
-Right-clicking would allow you to create them.
-We’ll leave that to the reader.
+- in [6]: objects from the [jpa] schema appear, including tables.
+There are none yet.
+Right-click to create one.
+We leave that to the reader.

-- in [1], then [2]: select the user [jpa]
+- in [1], then [2]: user [jpa] is selected

 - in [3]: select the [Schema Privileges] tab

-- in [5]: grant the user [jpa] all privileges on the [jpa] schema
+- in [5]: we'll give the user [jpa] full privileges over the schema [jpa]

-To verify that the user [jpa] can work with the [jpa] schema, close the MySQL administrator.
-Restart it and log in this time as [jpa/jpa]:
+To check that user [jpa] can work with schema [jpa], we close administrator MySQL.
+Restart it and connect this time under the name [jpa/jpa]:

-- in [2]: the connection was successful, and in [Schemas], we see the schemas for which we have permissions.
+- in [2]: the connection was successful and in [Schemata], we see the schemas to which we have rights.
 We see the [jpa] schema.

-We will now create an [ARTICLES] table using an SQL script.
+We're now going to create a table [ARTICLES] using a SQL script.

-- in [1]: use the [MySQL Query Browser] application
+- in [1]: use application [MySQL Query Browser]

-- in [5]: open an SQL script to execute it
+- in [5]: open a SQL script for execution

-- in [6]: select the following script [schema-articles.sql]:
+- in [6]: designate the following script [schema-articles.sql]:

 | /******************************************************************************/